hms-dbmi/genocat/_tools/gepard.md

 abstract: "Gepard provides a user-friendly, interactive application for the quick creation of dotplots.
 It utilizes suffix arrays to reduce the time complexity of dotplot calculation to Theta(m*log n).
 A client-server mode, which is a novel feature for dotplot creation software, allows the user to calculate dotplots and color them by functional annotation without any prior downloading of sequence or annotation data.
 AVAILABILITY: Both source codes and executable binaries are available at http://mips.gsf.de/services/analysis/gepard"
 citation: "Krumsiek J, Arnold R, Rattei T. Gepard: a rapid and sensitive tool for creating dotplots on genome scale.
 Bioinformatics. academic.oup.com; 2007;23: 1026–1028."
 citation_count: 403
-type: ['segment contiguous', 'segment sparse']
+feature_type: ['segment contiguous', 'segment sparse']
 interconnection_type: ['between']
 genome_layout: ['linear']
 partition: ['contiguous']